Multi-Specialty Recruitment Assessment

 Example topic: Respiratory

-A 55-year-old male visits your clinic requesting assistance to stop smoking.
-He has a history of smoking 20 cigarettes daily for the last 30 years and has made multiple unsuccessful attempts to quit, typically relapsing within a few weeks.
-His medical history includes hypertension and COPD, for which he is taking antihypertensive medications and uses an inhaler.
-He is keen to quit smoking but is uncertain about the most effective method.
-What is the best management option for this patient?
+A 55-year-old man comes to your clinic asking for help to give up smoking.
+He has been smoking 20 cigarettes a day for 30 years and has attempted to quit several times, always relapsing after a few weeks.
+His medical background includes hypertension and COPD, and he is on antihypertensive drugs and an inhaler.
+He is motivated but unsure of the best way to quit.
+What would be the most suitable management option for him?

 1.